rdineshd176-png/DAy7-Palindrome-Checker/README.md

 ## 🖥️ Example Run

   Welcome to Palindrome Checker
   Enter the word/number: madam
-   The given madam is a palindrome
+  The given madam is a palindrom

   Welcome to Palindrome Checker
    Enter the word/number: 121
   The given 121 is a palindrome